 What’s not to like?
-This Roaring 20’s – Exquisite Great Gatsby Cake was specially designed for my wonderful Mom celebrating her 80th Birthday.
+This Great Gatsby Cake was specially designed for my wonderful Mom celebrating her 80th Birthday.
 Happy 80th Birthday Mom!

-I could not think of a better cake theme for my Mom than this Exquisite Great Gatsby Cake.
+I could not think of a better birthday cake design for my Mom than this Great Gatsby themed cake design.
 The celebration was a hit, our family dressed up, we wore our most fab roaring 20’s attire and got the party started.

 I’ve talked about my “Vision for the Design” a few times in other posts as well as having a “Cake design plan”.
 These two things go hand and hand and they are the fundamental basis of executing a well-thought-out cake design.